-The Financial Statements of the Government of New Zealand for the Nine Months Ended 31 March 2012 were released by the Treasury today, the last set of Crown fiscal data compiled prior to the finalisation of the 2012 Budget Economic and Fiscal Update.
+The Financial Statements of the Government of New Zealand for the Six Months Ended 31 December 2011 were released by the Treasury today.

 The monthly financial statements are compared against monthly forecast tracks based on the 2011 Pre-election Economic and Fiscal Update (PREFU) published on 25 October 2011.

 For the first six months of the financial year the operating balance before gains and losses (OBEGAL) deficit was close to forecast at $4.1 billion.

 Core Crown revenue was $743 million lower than forecast, with tax revenue $400 million (1.5%) less than anticipated.
 The main tax variances were:

 - Source deductions $296 million (2.8%) below forecast